Buwaneka99/Online-Fitness-Trainer-WebSite/README.md

-# CineMovies-Online-ticket-Bokkind-App-MAD
+# IWT-group-project
-Online ticket booking mobile application developed using kotlin
+Online GYM web application using HTML, CSS and PHP.